lindseygreenhill/Gov1347/polls.md

 70%.
 > - Some state models (notably Florida) have a classification accuracy of 25%, some have a classification accuracy of 0%
+> - The classification accuracy is very high for some [key battleground states] such as North Carolina (100%) and Georgia (87.5%) and very low for others (Florida)

 <details>
   <summary>Click to see full cross validation results</summary>